stasbel/articlix/README.md

 ## Usage

-We provided [main.py](main.py) script, which implements cli interface.
+We provide [main.py](main.py) script, which implements cli interface.
 Run `python main.py -h` to get info on that.

 ### Crawler